 A little over a year ago I blogged about a scene in CBS's The Good Wife in which a clip from Groundhog Day was inserted amongst original footage for the show.
 That Good Wife scene takes place somewhere within or near Chicago, but the Groundhog Day scene is set in Punxsutawney, Pennsylvania.
 Yet in reality the rest of the former's scene was actually shot in New York City (it looks like Queens, but I'm not sure), and the latter was actually filmed in Woodstock, Illinois, closer to the fiction of Good Wife than where the TV show is actually made.
 In both cases the filmed reality is being passed off as somewhere else.
-This isn't surprising to anybody who knows how TV and film or made, or to people that pay even a little bit of attention to moving images, but it still interests me.
+This isn't surprising to anybody who knows how TV and film or made, or to people who pay even a little bit of attention to moving images, but it still interests me.

 [The Good Wife still | image source, @ 35m08s]